jdaehne/backupper/README.md

 ### Environment:
 I hope this script will be helpfull for you.
-It works on my webhosting environment, but maybe needs some changes on others.
+It works on my webhosting environment, but may needs some changes on others.
 Let me know.